Community-driven research on marine harvested and farmed species

 Partnering with Gulf of Alaska coastal communities

-Interface of Change brings together researchers from the University of Alaska Anchorage, University of Alaska Fairbanks, and the Univerisity of Alaska Southeast in partnership with Gulf of Alaska community members from Seldovia, Halibut Cove, 杏吧原创r, Cordova, Valdez, Juneau, Haines and Klukwan.
+Interface of Change brings together researchers from the University of Alaska Anchorage, University of Alaska Fairbanks, and the University of Alaska Southeast in partnership with Gulf of Alaska community members from Seldovia, 杏吧原创r, Cordova, Valdez, Juneau, Haines, and Klukwan.

 Research Areas